Limmen/csle/README.md

 reinforcement learning agents on practical problems in cyber security.

 The platform can be used to implement different use cases.
-Each use case consist of an emulated infrastructure (used for evaluation), and a MDP/POMDP interface for training agents.
+Each use case consist of an emulated infrastructure (used for evaluation), and a MDP/POMDP/Markov Game interface for training agents.
 For example, the platform can be used to study the use case of intrusion prevention and train a reinforcement learning agent to prevent network intrusions by attackers in real-time.